imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 end
 ```

-This example is actually worse.
-An obvious problem is that if I needed
+This example is actually worse, and is quite a popular
+anti-pattern.
+An obvious problem is that if I needed to change one of
-to change one of the factory default values, tests are going to break,
+the factory default values, tests are going to break, which should
-which should never happen.
-The goal of factories is to build an object
+never happen.
+The goal of factories is to build an object that passes
-that passes validation with the minimum number of required attributes,
+validation with the minimum number of required attributes, so you
-so you don't have to keep specifying every required attribute in every
+don't have to keep specifying every required attribute in every single
-single test you write.
-But if you're depending on the specific value
+test you write.
+But if you're depending on the specific value of any
-of any of those attributes set in the factory in your test, you're
+of those attributes set in the factory in your test, you're Doing It
-doing it wrong.
+Wrong :tm:.

 You'll also notice that the test provides little value in not testing
 around the edges (in this case dates of birth around 21 years